tsmith512/tsmithcreative/2013-03-aquifer-and-build-systems/README.md

 ## We use Aquifer as a build system for Drupal.

+At Four Kitchens, we saw several pain points in developing and maintaining large Drupal sites— problems that boiled down to not having a build system, particularly around ramping up new developers on projects quickly.
+We wanted to streamline this process, but discovered that in the Drupal world there are few boilerplates or shell scripts that supported a [Drush make][DM] workflow.
+None were cross-compatible.
+So [Patrick Coffey][PCGH] started the [Aquifer][AQ] project, supported by [many other Four Kitchens Web Chefs][AQC].

 > Aquifer is a command line interface that makes it easy to scaffold, build,
 > test, and deploy your Drupal websites.
 It provides a default set of tools that
 > allow you to develop, and build Drupal sites using the Drush-make workflow.
 In